agarret7/vimwiki/RefactorDerenderingUsingGenSceneGraphs.md

 There may be minimal rewriting of the actual infrastructure, but we can mostly use a copy of a functional subset of the Derendering repo.
-Special consideration should be paid to keeping the modeling and inference code modular, so that we can very easily make a Jupyter notebook version.
+Special consideration should be paid to keeping the modeling and inference code modular, so that we can very easily plug-and-play different versions.

-Looking ahead, if there is cross compatability for `.jl` files to be read as Jupyter notebooks (maybe with cells defined by comments), we will want to use that, and then define the tutorial sequence through a set of self-contained `model.jl`/`infer.jl` pairs, so that we can run any single sequence as part of the overall infrastructure, or read it as an almost completely self-contained notebook/document for others.
+Looking ahead, if there is cross compatability for `.jl` files to be read as Jupyter notebooks (eg. with cells delimited by special comments), we will want to use that, and then define the tutorial sequence through a set of self-contained `model.jl`/`infer.jl` pairs, so that we can run any single sequence as part of the overall infrastructure, or read it as an almost completely self-contained notebook/document for others.

 # Deliverables